Skip to main content

 • keep_warm_seconds affects runtime readiness

-• filesystems and secrets wire in external state
+• filesystems and secrets connect external state

 • channels decide where the app can talk to users